BestTimesToVisit.com Logo

 safety

-Jeju is generally very safe, but be aware of natural hazards when hiking.
-Trails like Hallasan can be challenging, and conditions can change quickly.
-Always check the weather forecast before heading out, inform someone of your hiking plans, and carry water and snacks.
+Jeju is generally very safe, but be cautious when hiking.
+Trails can be steep and rocky, especially on Hallasan.
+Always inform someone of your hiking plans, check the weather forecast before you go, and carry plenty of water and snacks.
 Stick to marked paths to avoid getting lost.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.